sthongurdt/Rapid-Implementation-MLPerf/README.md

 **Rapid Simple Implementation of MLPerf**

-RSI MLPerf is a quick recipe for implementing MLPerf on different devices in a short series of steps.
+RSI MLPerf is a rapid and simple recipe for implementing MLPerf on different devices in a short series of steps.

 <div align="justify">